Back to California

 Recall Elections: Notice of Intention

-The bill requires redacting personal information from notices of intention for recall elections and mandates posting on internet websites if no local newspaper is available.
+The bill requires redaction of personal information from notices of intention for recall elections and mandates posting on at least three websites if there is no local newspaper.

 What This Bill Does

-• Adds a declaration where proponents confirm their understanding that signing initiates the recall petition process and acknowledges it as a public record.
+• Adds a declaration that proponents must sign confirming they understand their role in initiating the recall petition process and that this notice is a public record.

-• If there is no local newspaper, requires posting notices on at least three internet websites instead.
+• If there's no local newspaper, it requires posting notices on at least three internet websites.

 Who It Names or Affects

-• People who want to start a recall petition process
+• People who want to start a recall election

-• Local and state officials involved in managing recall elections
+• Local government officials involved in managing recall elections

 Terms To Know